Indictment

 Indictment The decision of the investigating judge as part of a judicial inquiry.

-A suspected person of infringement and against which there are serious or consistent indicia indictment may be given after being brought before an investigating judge.
+One suspect of infringement and against which there are serious or consistent indicia indictment may be given after being brought before an investigating judge.

 Indicted suspect has rights and is subject to obligations.